 Single father of five needs Shs107m for new kidney

-Achora Masaensio Gwokto, a single father of five, needs Shs107m for a kidney transplant.
-Because of failed kidneys, he cannot do anything on his apart from talking.
-Photo by Rachel Mabala.
+Achora Masaensio Gwokto, a single father of five, needs Shs107m for a

 By Christine Katende